- Explore the historic center of cities like Madrid and Córdoba

 Other great restaurant options in Madrid include:

 - La Terraza del Madrid.
-This rooftop restaurant in the city center is the place to come to splurge on an unforgettable meal of haute cuisine, with two Michelin stars, a location in a swanky private club, and a 21-coarse tasting menu on offer.
+This rooftop restaurant in the city center is the place to come to splurge on a memorable meal of haute cuisine, with two Michelin stars, a location in a swanky private club, and a 21-coarse tasting menu on offer.

 Nearby, you'll find the Royal Palace, which was the official home of the Spanish monarchs until 1931.
 You'll tour both the grounds and interior of this 3,418-room monument, entering the parade grounds, the chambers of Charles III, several salons, the Royal Chapel, and the Hall of the Crown, which displays Charles I's crown, scepter, and throne.

 Later, enjoy a visit to El Retiro Park.
-Its 308 acres is the "green lung" of Madrid, abounding with sculptures, fountains, and a man-made lake perfect for an afternoon boat ride.
+Its 308 acres (125 ha) are the "green lung" of Madrid, abounding with sculptures, fountains, and a man-made lake perfect for an afternoon boat ride.
 There are several gardens within the park, including the Jardín de Vivaces (Garden of Vivacious Plants), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a rose garden home to over 4,000 bushes.
-The best time to see these blooms from May through June.
+The best time to see these blooms is from May through June.

 In the evening, return to your hotel for a little rest before heading back out into the city.
 For dinner, explore some of Madrid's lively neighborhoods, such as trendy Malasaña, the historic Literary Quarter, or the old Latin Quarter, La Latina.